-Our stock may be delisted from Nasdaq which could affect its market price and liquidity.
+Our stock may be delisted from Nasdaq that could affect its market price and liquidity.

 We are required to meet certain financial tests (including, but not limited to, a minimum bid price of our common stock of \$1.00 and \$4 million in tangible net worth) to maintain the listing of our common stock on the Nasdaq National Market.
 Within the last year, our common stock price has fallen below the minimum level for some periods and during other periods our tangible net worth has been below the amount required.
 In the future, our stock price or tangible net worth may fall below the Nasdaq requirements, or we may not comply with other listing requirements, with the result being that our common stock might be delisted.
 If that happened the market price and liquidity of our common stock would be impaired.
-Absence of dividends could reduce our attractiveness to investors.
+Further, the National Association of Securities Dealers has recently implemented a change in the minimum listing requirements to include a new \$10 million minimum net equirement.
+This change replaces the minimum net worth requirement and becomes effective in November 2002.
+The result of such a change, or other changes, may be that it will become more difficult for us to maintain compliance with the listing standards, the result of which would be that our stock may be delisted.